IBM/Education-SelfService-AI-Chatbot/README.md

 ### Create Discovery Collection

 1. First create a Discovery Collection.
-This is the database which will hold your response data.
+This is the database that holds your response data.

 * Find the Discovery service in your IBM Cloud Dashboard.
 * Click on the service and then click on `Launch Watson Discovery`.